At your last event, did you maximise your opportunity to grow event engagement? Did you have the most engaging stand? Who attracted the most buzz?

 What did the delegates think?

 “the skateboards caught my eye, but also there was something creative going on, that you wouldn’t normally expect at an IT conference.
 There was a real buzz about the stand.
 Once I found out it was for kids from less privileged backgrounds who would benefit, I was in!”

 James Carnie, Mobilise Cloud, AWS Summit, London

-CSR makes stopping at your stand, purposeful – delegates feel that their time is being valued and that they’re giving value with their time.
+By choosing to add a CSR activity or challenge to your stand, you are giving delegates a purpose and a reason to stop by, without being ‘sold to’.
+You delegates will feel that their time is being valued and that they’re giving value with their time.

 “Cutting through the event noise with authenticity and purpose, is one of the most powerful tools you could use”

 Think about it.
-At the end of a delegate’s very busy day, which part of the event do you think they will remember most?
-And not only remember – but remember positively?
+At the end of your delegates’ very busy day, which part of the event do you think they will remember most?
+And not only remember – but remember positively and talk to other people about?
 You can bet it will be the time spent adding true value with you.
 It certainly aids with recall and connection, right?

-Not only does the outcome of your CSR activity create a legacy that is amazing for the charity you’re working with, but it also creates an ongoing relationship and reason to communicate with your delegates.
+Not only will you CSR activity be creating a legacy that is amazing for the charity you’re working with.
+It also creates an ongoing relationship and reason to communicate with your delegates.

-From sharing pictures, feedback, message of thanks and updates from the charity who received the equipment with your delegates, you create a genuine purpose to maintain and build your communications and relationship with them.
+The opportunities for you to continue talking are plentiful.
+These include sharing pictures of the bikes and skateboards in use, feedback, messages of thanks and updates from the charity who received your equipment.
+You get to create a genuine reason and purpose to maintain and build your communications and relationship with your contacts.

-To find out more about incorporating a CSR challenge in your next event, please contact us at email@example.com or call us on 033 01137170
+To find out more about incorporating a CSR challenge into your next event, please contact us at email@example.com or call us on 033 01137170